JuliaPy/PyCall.jl/README.md

 * `pyimport(s)`: Import the Python module `s` (a string or symbol) and return a pointer to it (a `PyObject`).
-Functions or other symbols in the module may then be looked up by `s[name]` where `name` is a string (for the raw `PyObject`) or symbol (for automatic type-conversion).
-Unlike the `@pyimport` macro, this does not define a Julia module and members cannot be accessed with `s.name`.
+Functions or other symbols in the module may then be looked up by `s.name` where `name` is a string (for the raw `PyObject`) or symbol (for automatic type-conversion).
+Unlike the `@pyimport` macro, this does not define a Julia module.

 * `py"..."` evaluates `"..."` as a Python string, equivalent to Python's [`eval`](https://docs.python.org/2/library/functions.html#eval) function, and returns the result